luloxi/PunkSociety/README.md

 - **Post Collections**: Create and share collections on galleries visibles from user profiles.
 - **Profile Customization**: Users can customize colors and profile appearance.
+- **Shopping cart**: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
-- **Educational Content**: Includes onboarding tutorials and step-by-step guides to help users and collectors understand NFTs and Web3 concepts.
+- **Educational Content**: Include onboarding tutorials and step-by-step guides to help users and collectors understand NFTs and Web3 concepts.

 ## 💌 Phase 6 (Direct messages)